rodaibrahim/portfolio/README.md

 📋**Steps**:
 - Using object-oriented programming, it organizes the data into three classes: Arrival (for monthly data), Region (for a region's data across months), and Continent (for data across multiple regions).
 - The program reads data from text files (e.g., AU_NOV.txt), processes it, and organizes the arrival statistics by region and continent.
-- This project helped me improve my skills in **data handling, file processing, and object-oriented design**.
+- This project helped me improve my skills in data handling, file processing, and object-oriented design.

 📂 **Repository**: [NZ-Resident Traveller Arrivals Analysis](https://github.com/rodaibrahim/portfolio/blob/main/NZ-Resident%20Traveller%20Arrivals%20Analysis.ipynb)

-🔧 **Technologies**: Python, Object-Oriented Programming (OOP), File I/O
+🔧 **Technologies: Python, Object-Oriented Programming (OOP), File I/O**

 ### PROJECT 2: Data Analysis & Visualization Project

+ 📝 **Description**:
- 📝 **Description**: In this Group Project, we analyzed a dataset related to Top Spotify Songs to improve our data analysis and visualization skills.
+ In this Group Project, we analyzed a dataset related to Top Spotify Songs to improve our data analysis and visualization skills.

  📋**Steps**:
 - First, we came up with five questions about the data that fit our theme.
 Then, we used Tableau to create visualizations and a dashboard to answer those questions.